smautner/dart.nvim/README.md

     path = vim.fs.joinpath(vim.fn.stdpath('data'), 'dart'),
   },

+  -- Force the tabline to always be shown, even if no files are currently marked -- May be useful if `buflist` is empty always_show_tabline = true,

   -- Default mappings
   -- Set an individual mapping to an empty string to disable, mappings = {